wildcardjoker/PlayersGuide/Part4/level52/FinalBattle/README.md

 - If you did the *Items* challenge, when a party is eliminated, transfer all items from the losing party's inventory items to the winning party.
 Display a message that indicates which items have been acquired. **Note**: It is okay only to do this when the hero party wins.
 When the monster party wins a battle, the game ends.
 - If you did the *Gear* challenge, when a party is eliminated, transfer all unequipped gear from the losing party's inventory to the winning party.
 Display a message that indicates when gear has been acquired.
 - If you did the *Gear* challenge, when a character is eliminated, transfer any equipped gear to the winning party's inventory.
 Display a message that states gear that was acquired.

+## Expansion: Vin Fletcher

+The True Programmer does not have to fight the Uncoded One alone!
+The hero party can have other heroes (companions) that should each get their turn to fight.
+In this challenge, we will add our favourite arrow maker, Vin Fletcher, to the game.
+This challenge will also add in the possibility for an attack to sometimes miss.

+### Vin Flecther Objectives

+- When an attack generates attack data, it must also include a probability of success. `0` is guaranteed failure, `1` is guaranteed success, `0.5` is 50/50, etc.
+- Modify your attack action to account for the possibility of missing the target.
+If an attack misses, don't damage the target and instead report that the attack missed.
+For example, `VIN FLETCHER MISSED!`
+- Create a new character type to represent Vin Fletcher.
+He starts with 15 HP.
+If you did the `Gear` challenge, Vin should have the same standard *punch* attack the True Programmer has and equip him with a *Vin's Bow* gear with an attack called *quick shot* that deals 3 damage but only successeds 50% of the time.
+If you did not do the *Gear* challenge, give Vin *quick shot* as his standard attack.